Dollar weak as U.S. tax plan, Powell confirmation eyed

 The U.S. dollar gained 0.06 percent against its Canadian counterpart as oil prices pulled back from a two-year high.

-Sterling GBP= was up 0.11 percent at $1.335 after hitting an eight-week high of $1.3382 as some investors covered their short positions against the British currency. [nL3N1NX49R]
+Sterling was up 0.11 percent at $1.335 after hitting an eight-week high of $1.3382 as some investors covered their short positions against the British currency.

 Reporting by Saqib Iqbal Ahmed; Editing by Lisa Von Ahn